-Best Backpacking Chairs for Travelers in 2018
+The Best Backpacking Chairs for Camping and Traveling

 Choosing the best backpacking chair shouldn’t be difficult, whether it’s for hiking and it is light and easy to carry on the trails, has a mesh back to make a cool chair with optimized airflow, or just a small and ultralight seat that fits into your carry-on.
 The best of the best are a mix of lightweight materials, durability, portability, comfort, and ease of assembly.
 One of the better backpacking tips I can give you is that if you’re going to be roughing it, then you need an ultralight chair, along with minimizing the weight of your ruck.
 Weight matters, and if you carry too much, you’ll wear out quick.